 Employers value team member who takes an interest in their company and understands thoroughly the product or expertise that is the basis of company profits.
 They also consider enthusiasm and a high opinion of the company and the position's positive qualities.

 Good, clear communication, whether during an oral presentation or when writing a company email, are a valued trait in employees.
 Knowing how to listen to instructions is also another equally important skill valued by employers.

 Get the Knowledge You Need with Online Learning From OCA:

-There are many other attributes that employers are looking for in their employees and they are all important but they all have their foundation in attitude.
-The great news is that it’ never been easier to develop your knowledge in this area thanks to online learning like taking one of our HR, management or communication courses could be the perfect step to opening the doors to a new career or enhancing your current job prospects.
+There are many other attributes that employers are looking for in their employees, and they are all important, but they all have their foundation in attitude.
+The great news is that it’s never been easier to develop your knowledge in this area thanks to online learning taking one of our HR, management or communication courses could be the perfect step to opening the doors to a new career or enhancing your current job prospects.
 Our courses can help provide you with the tools you need to become a great leader, master communicator and superstar recruiter.
 Do you need help updating your resume?